Wolfbatcat/ao3-neos/README.md

 # AO3 Site Skin: *neos*

 > This is a fork of the original [neos skin](https://github.com/ZerafinaCSS/neos/tree/main) by ZerafinaCSS.
-The updated `base.css` is compatible with any of the neos variants though only Tumblr Blue was modified.
+The updated `base.css` and `media02_mobile.css` are compatible with any of the original neos variants though only Tumblr Blue was modified.

 A site skin that gives AO3 a slightly modernized, semi-flat look.
 It also fixes some bugs and usability issues.
 Available in several dark and light mode variants.